IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/FAIRNESS-EXPLAINABILITY-README.md

 * Click the "i" information icons next to *Minimum changes for another outcome* and *Maximum changes allowed for the same outcome* to help understand the use of the *Pertinent Negative* and *Pertinent Positive*:

-* You can see information about the *Perntinent Negative*, for example, that shows what the minimum changes would need to be to cause a different outcome, i.e from Risk to No Risk, or changing No Risk to Risk.
+* You can see information about the *Pertinent Negative*, for example, that shows what the minimum changes would need to be to cause a different outcome, i.e from *Risk* to *No Risk*, or changing *No Risk* to *Risk*.
 In my example shown, you can see that this is not always calculated:

   ![Pertinent Negative explanation](../.gitbook/assets/images/openscale-config/openscale-config-pertinent-negative.png)